exasol/extension-manager/doc/design/design.md

 ### Document Virtual Schemas Only Support a Single Version

 Document virtual schemas like `s3-document-files-virtual-schema` require a `SET SCRIPT` that must have a specific name.
-As this script references a specific virtual schema Jar, it's not possible to install multiple version of the same virtual schema in the same database `SCHEMA`.
+As this script references a specific virtual schema JAR archive, it is not possible to install multiple version of the same virtual schema in the same database `SCHEMA`.

-This means that in order to test a new version of a virtual schema we have to create a new `SCHEMA` with the required database objects.
+This means that in order to test a new version of a virtual schema, we have to create a new `SCHEMA` with the required database objects.

 ## Possible Future Changes